 Students accepted for the LST will be enrolled for 2 credits of Theatre 497H in the spring and 1 additional credit in the summer.
-You must successfully complete this course, or you will need to refund your travel grant (see below).

 Students will be required to attend several preparatory meetings and on-campus theatre performances during the second half of spring semester.
 Information on these meetings and performances will be provided as part of the application process.